maxtkc/mvths-wiki/docs/020-potentiometers.rst

 All potentiometers have three leads as shown in the diagram below.
-The two outside leads (A and B) form a fixed value resistor (i.e. the value of resistance between A and B is fixed).
-The wiper (W) shorts the resistor.
-The value between W and B varies depending on the placement of the wiper.
+The two outside leads (A and B) form a fixed value resistor (i.e. the value of resistance between A and B is fixed) and is based on the length of the resistive element between A and B. The wiper (W) shorts the resistor, so the distance between W and A (and W and B) varies as the wiper is turned.
+Resistance is based on the distance between W and A.
+A shorter distance results in less resistance between these two points.
 Note that the resistance value between W and B is the inverse of the resistance value between W and A.

 |image0|\ |image1|